 Bruce Glanville has over 40 years’ experience as a Chartered Accountant, serving as a lead Partner in major Accounting Firms, including as former Canberra managing partner of Deloitte.
 His management roles have included responsibilities in Asia Pacific and Australasia including leading a team of professionals in Asia.

 His professional engagements have included those related to Mergers and Acquisitions, Corporate Structuring, Business and Regulatory (including Taxation) advisory, Business Management, Commercial Valuations and Expert Reporting, including providing evidence to Courts and Tribunals.

-Bruce holds registrations as company auditor, registered liquidator and tax agent.
+Bruce holds registrations as company auditor and tax agent.

 He holds or has previously held appointments as Director (often Chairman), in companies engaged in a wide variety of commercial activity, including ASX Listed, Non-listed Public Companies.
 Government Business Enterprises and private companies.
 Commercial activities of the companies include, open cut coal mining and hard rock quarrying, totalisator agency, grocery and liquor distribution, mezzanine financing, indigenous business, abattoir operation, leisure industry, remote Australia construction and property development.

 Jeff Harmer has been the Secretary of two large Commonwealth departments: the Department of Families, Housing, Community Services and Indigenous Affairs (FaHCSIA) and the Department of Education, Science and Training.
 Prior to that, he was Managing Director of the Health Insurance Commission (now Medicare Australia).
 His career in the APS has included senior positions in the departments of: Finance; Housing and Regional Development; Community Services and Health; and Social Security.